meashna/TODO_HATIO/README.md

 # Todo Management Application

-A full-stack Todo Management Application that allows users to create projects, manage todos, and export project summaries as GitHub gists.
+A React-Nodejs-Mongodb Todo Management Application that allows users to create projects, manage todos, and export project summaries as GitHub gists.

 ## 🔗 Live Demo